 Lavar Munroe (b.
 Nassau, Bahamas 1982) is an interdisciplinary artist whose work encompasses painting, drawing, sculpture, installation art, and a hybrid medium that straddle the line between sculpture and painting.

-Munroe earned his BFA from Savannah College of Art and Design (2007).
-At the 2010 Liverpool Biennale, Munroe represented the Bahamas with a site-specific drawing project.
-He earned a MFA from Washington University in St. Louis (2013), which was immediately followed by tenure at Skowhegan School of Painting and Sculpture (2013).
-Munroe was awarded a Joan Mitchell Foundation Painting and Sculpture Grant (2013).
-In 2014, Munroe was awarded a Post Doctorial Fellowship at the University of North Carolina Chapel Hill, where he was later recognized with Postdoctoral Award of Research Excellence (2015).
+Munroe earned a BFA from Savannah College of Art and Design (2007).
+In 2010, He represented the Bahamas at the Liverpool Biennale.
+Munroe then went on to earn a MFA from Washington University in St. Louis (2013), which was immediately followed by tenure at Skowhegan School of Painting and Sculpture (2013).
+He was awarded a Joan Mitchell Foundation Painting and Sculpture Grant (2013).
+In 2014, Munroe was awarded a Postdoctoral Fellowship at the University of North Carolina at Chapel Hill, where he was later recognized with the Postdoctoral Award of Research Excellence (2015).
+In 2015, he exhibited in the 56th Venice Biennale, curated by Okwui Enwezor.
+He then participated in the 12th Dakar biennale (2016), curated by Simon N’jami.
+Munroe was the recipient of the Josef and Anni Albers Foundation: THREAD Senegal residency (2017) and currently has work on exhibit at Prospect New Orleans (triennial) curated by Trevor Schoonmaker.
+It was recently announced that Munroe is the recipient of the Distinguished Alumni Award from Sam Fox School of Art and Design at Washington University in St. Louis (2017-18).

-Munroe lives and works between Washington, DC and Nassau, Bahamas.
+Munroe lives and works between Nassau Bahamas and Washington DC.